 The question is, though, should she be celebrated?
 Should celebrities like her be given book deals and whatnot for telling the scandalous parts of their lives to the public and making other groups uncomfortable?
 You tell me.

 Should Bure have been criticized so much for her comments?
 Should the Internet have been so hateful to her because she expressed her outraged opinion about the celebration of Mollen’s bedroom activities?
 You tell me.

 Mollen and Bure both have a valid place in this divided.
-Bure represents a religious culture that, while technically a minority, the majority of that group votes and that makes her a member of an important group.
-Mollen represents a younger group of people who know very little before Twitter and Facebook, before our lives were majorly public.
-Mollen’s character doesn’t seem out-of-place to us as under 30s because that is our life.
+Bure represents a religious culture that, while technically a minority, the majority of that group votes and that make her a member of an important group.
+Mollen represents a younger group of people who know very little before Twitter and Facebook before our lives were majorly public.
+Mollen’s character doesn’t seem out-of-place to women under 30 because that is our life.
 There are people who would Tweet of Facebook parts of their lives that are that public.
 That doesn’t make it wrong, it just makes it part of our new culture.